cmdcolin/SnpEff/src/docs/snpeff/build_db.md

 ```

 So, it starts searching at `https://snpeff.blob.core.windows.net/databases/v5_1/snpEff_v5_1_GRCm38.99.zip`
-bu`t it doesn't find it there, so it proceeds with the databse `5.0` path `https://snpeff.blob.core.windows.net/databases/v5_0/snpEff_v5_0_GRCm38.99.zip`, where the blob is found, thus proceeds to download and install it from there.
+but it doesn't find it there, so it proceeds with the database `5.0` path `https://snpeff.blob.core.windows.net/databases/v5_0/snpEff_v5_0_GRCm38.99.zip`, where the blob is found, thus proceeds to download and install it from there.

 !!! info
     If you are running SnpEff from a directory different than the one it was installed, you will have to specify where the config file is.